cloudandbigdatalab/OpenStack-Doc/ceilometer/ceilometer.md

 In 2012 when ceilometer project was started there was only a single objective to provide the infrastructure that will  collect any information regarding OpenStack projects, so that rating engines can use this single infrastructure as a source to transform the collected events into billable items which is labeled as “metering”.
 Later another objective was added to ceilometer, it is the way to collect meter, regardless of the purpose of the collection.
 For example, Ceilometer can now publish information for monitoring, debugging and graphing tools in addition or in parallel to the metering backend and this is labeled as “multi-publisher”.

 ###1.2.
 Billing: A Three step Process###
-Metering: collect resource utilization data from different services
+**Metering**: collect resource utilization data from different services

-Rating: Transform collected usage data into billable items
+**Rating**: Transform collected usage data into billable items

-Billing: create invoice, based on the collected resource utilization data and rating
+**Billing**: create invoice, based on the collected resource utilization data and rating

 ##2.
 Ceilometer System Architecture##